Keto Food List

 This is a wonderful sugar alternative for cooking.
 If you’re a fan of sweet coffee, you might like it too, but for me stevia and coffee are not a good combination.
 However, if you’re cooking and you see a need for a bit of sugar, even for baking, stevia sweetener is perfect.
 Stevia is a sweet herb.
 The leaves of this native South American plant are used in various ways.
 You can find liquid stevia extracts, stevia powdered herb (something we use to make a delicious nighttime tea), and best of all, it’s very safe.
 You can use it without a second thought.

-I also learned about this one from Mercola’s Fat For Fuel book.
-I have personally never used it, so I cannot really comment on it other than what he has described in his book.
-It’s harder to find and more expensive than stevia plant, though it’s similar.
+I also learned about this one from Fat For Fuel.
+I’ve never used it, so I cannot really comment on it other than what he has described in the book.
+It’s harder to find and more expensive than stevia plant, but supposively it’s similar.

 Our Top 3 Low Carb Thai Recipes Cookbook